icon-project/ledger-app-icx/client-js/README.md

     > It uses chrome built-in extension for U2F so use Chrome web browser

     > Allow web browser to access site of untrusted certificate which a simple web server BUDO uses.
-U2F communication is only allowed for HTTPS
+U2F communication is only allowed on HTTPS

 ### Build scripts